Ambrisentan

 Less common or rare possible side effects

 • Ambrisentan can cause severe liver problems.
-Symptoms include nausea, stomach pain, low fever, loss of appetite, dark urine, clay-colored stools and jaundice (yellowing of the skin or eyes).
+Symptoms include nausea, stomach pain, low-grade fever, loss of appetite, dark urine, clay-coloured stools and jaundice (yellowing of the skin or eyes).
 Call your doctor at once if you have any of these symptoms.

 • Low haemoglobin (anaemia) can be detected on blood tests but rarely causes symptoms.